bookofproofs/bookofproofs.github.io/_sources/history/19th-century/larmor.md

 **Joseph Larmor** worked on electricity, dynamics and thermodynamics.

 ### Mathematical Profile (Excerpt):
-* Anna Wright was the daughter of Joseph Wright, and Joseph Larmor was named after his maternal grandfather.
 * Hugh Larmor was a farmer at the time Joseph was born but he gave up farming when Joseph was around six or seven years old to become a trader with a grocer's shop in Belfast.
-* Joseph was the eldest of a large family.
 * By the time Joseph was of an age to attend school, his parents had moved to Belfast so it was in that city that he attended the Royal Belfast Academical Institution.
 * After leaving school, Larmor continued his education in Belfast, studying for his B.A. and M.A. at Queen's University, Belfast.
 * It is interesting to note that J J Thomson, who like Larmor would make an important contribution to the understanding of the electron, was Second Wrangler (taking second place in the Mathematical Tripos examinations to Larmor).